rust-lang/rfcs/text/0000-unsafe-aliased.md

 ### Naming

 An earlier proposal suggested to call the type `UnsafeAliased`, since the type is not inherently tied to pinning.
-However, it is not possible to write wrappers around `UnsafeAliased` such that we can have mutation behind `&mut MyType`.
+However, it is not possible to write sound wrappers around `UnsafeAliased` such that we can have aliasing `&mut MyType`.
 One has to use pinning for that: `Pin<&mut MyType>`.
 Because of that, the RFC proposes that we suggestively put pinning into the name of the type, so that people don't confuse it with a general mechanism for aliasing mutable references.
 It is more like the core primitive behind pinning, where whenever a type is pinned that is caused by an `UnsafePinned` field somewhere inside it.